MicrosoftDocs/dynamics-365-unified-operations-public/articles/human-resources/hr-admin-troubleshooting-analytic-reports.md

 # required metadata

 title: Analytic reports are not updated
-description: This topic explains what to do if a customer's data changes don't appear in any of the customer's workspaces.
+description: This article explains what to do if a customer's data changes don't appear in any of the customer's workspaces.
 author: andreabichsel
 manager: AnnBe
 ms.date: 11/02/2018